scaleway/serverless-examples/functions/triggers-getting-started/README.md

 ## Running

-You can trigger your functions by sending messages to any of the assocaited SQS queues.
+You can trigger your functions by sending messages to any of the associated SQS queues.
 Below is a description of how to do this with our dummy `tests/send_messages.py` script.

 ### Setup